yuvicc/differential-bitcoin-kernel/doc/policy/packages.md

 For every transaction `t` in a **topologically sorted** package, if any of its parents are present in the package, they appear somewhere in the list before `t`.

-A **child-with-unconfirmed-parents** package is a topologically sorted package that consists of exactly one child and all of its unconfirmed parents (no other transactions may be present).
+A **child-with-parents** package is a topologically sorted package that consists of exactly one child and at least one of its unconfirmed parents.
+Not all unconfirmed parents need to be present but no other transactions may be present; the parent of a parent should not be in this package (unless this "grandparent" is also a direct parent of the child).
-The last transaction in the package is the child, and its package can be canonically defined based on the current state: each of its inputs must be available in the UTXO set as of the current chain tip or some preceding transaction in the package.

 ## Package Mempool Acceptance Rules